hjylha/passwordmanager/readme.md

 <!-- inspired by github.com/KalleHallden/pwManager -->

+A console application to manage a local database of passwords.

+The way to encrypt/decrypt the data was taken from an example in the documentation of the cryptography library.

-To use the password manager, just use command
+To start the password manager, just use command `python pm.py`
-`python pm.py`